-The Perfect Desert Survivor – The Bark Scorpion
+The Bark Scorpion The Perfect Desert Survivor

 Imagine crawling around on a surface that can exceed 130 degrees.
 During the extended times between any precipitation they must go without water readily available.
-There food source is in most cases other small insects and arachnids dealing with the same conditions.
+There food source is in most cases are other small insects and arachnids dealing with the same conditions.

 These developed areas have irrigation, shelter, and an unlimited food source for Bark Scorpions.

-Getting stung by a Bark Scorpion
+Getting stung

 Getting stung by a Bark Scorpion is rarely lethal.
 Compared to many other scorpions throughout the world they are far less dangerous to humans and pets.
 Although they do have the most intense sting of all scorpions in North America.